Leo4j/Invoke-ADEnum/README.md

 .PARAMETER `Output` (not mandatory)
 Specify where to save the output from the tool (default is pwd)

+.PARAMETER `Exclude` (not mandatory)
+Specify a domain to keep out of scope

 .SWITCH `NoServers`
 Do not enumerate for Servers